t-tirabassi/t-tirabassi.github.io/projects/uh-repcompanion.md

 This milestone was a significant step in shaping the application’s structure and introducing major interactive **UI/UX features**, setting the foundation for the more advanced functionality and design enhancements implemented in the third and final milestone (**M3**).

 <div style="margin-left: 330px;">
-  <strong>View Milestone 2 Project Board:</strong> <a href="https://github.com/orgs/UH-RepCompanion/projects/9">https://github.com/orgs/UH-RepCompanion/projects/9</a>
+  <strong>View Milestone 2 Project Board: <a href="https://github.com/orgs/UH-RepCompanion/projects/9">https://github.com/orgs/UH-RepCompanion/projects/9</a></strong>
 </div>

 &nbsp;